-In this guide we’re taking a look at the Raspberry Pi vs Arduino.
-It is often assumed these two device are very similar but the truth is that actually they’re very different.
+In this guide, we’re taking a look at the Raspberry Pi vs. Arduino Uno.
+It is often an assumption that these two devices are very similar, but the truth is that actually, they’re very different.

 For those who don’t know the Arduino is a microcontroller board that allows you to run small programs.
-A micro controller unlike the Raspberry Pi doesn’t run a full operating system (OS).
-This removes a lot of functionality that you gain from having an OS but allows interacting with sensors and devices and executing code to be a lot faster and easier.
+A microcontroller, unlike the Raspberry Pi, doesn’t run a full operating system (OS).
+This missing OS removes a lot of functionality that you gain from having an OS but allows interacting with sensors and devices and executing code to be a lot faster and easier.

-You will also find that the Arduino doesn’t have a video out, audio out, networking, USB and on-board storage.
-These can be introduced by using add on boards that we will mention below.
+You will also find that the Arduino doesn’t have a video out, audio out, networking, USB and onboard storage.
+This missing functionality can be introduced by using add-on boards that we will mention below.

-You are able to buy Arduino shields to increase the functionality of the board.
+You can buy Arduino shields to increase the functionality of the board.
 These shields range from GPS (Global Positioning System) units, networking, motor control and much more.

 If you want to learn more about the Arduino, you can check out this guide on what is an Arduino.

 A Raspberry Pi unlike the Arduino is a mini computer and requires an operating system to run.
 The Pi has a processor, RAM, HDMI out, onboard and everything you will find on a regular computer.
 Since you have to run an operating system interacting with hardware and executing programs is likely to be a bit more complicated and slower.